 While the lower interest rates have been a surprise for mortgage lenders, there are still borrowers who do not qualify for conventional loans through the agencies (Fannie Mae/Freddie Mac).
 But are these prospective borrowers just out of luck or is there a responsible alternative for these creditworthy applicants?
 Let’s examine two common situations:

 - Self-Employed – In today’s economy, well over 15 million individuals are self-employed, and that number is expected to continue to rise.
 Self-employed borrowers often have some of the largest challenges with qualifying for conventional loans.
 Their income may not be regular, finances more complicated, and documentation a challenge.
 But careful analysis of the borrower could reveal that a non-QM product that takes a more holistic look at the credit profile may be a viable alternative.
-According to an article in HousingWire, two-thirds of non-QM borrowers used some level of alternative or limited documentation, and about one-quarter were denied a prime-rate loan due to a prior credit event.
+According to an article (no longer posted) in HousingWire, two-thirds of non-QM borrowers used some level of alternative or limited documentation, and about one-quarter were denied a prime-rate loan due to a prior credit event.

 - Borrowers Looking for Additional Financing Options – For many borrowers, the traditional, 30-year fixed-rate loan is the safe, predictable product they are looking for.
 However, many other families are interested in more options, and that’s when non-QM loan products, like an interest-only, cash-out refinance might make sense.
 A possible scenario includes a borrower who plans to move out within a year or two.